bgemmill/docker/README.md

 When you need to build something, and want to be sure that all you keep at the end is the binary, not the build dependencies, make tools, or other cruft.

+# wine-ubuntu
+Run windows programs like a champion

+Without needing to install wine's vast list of dependencies onto your host system.

 # sshd-ubuntu
 A reasonable terminal environment for any NAS that can run docker